ristov/nids-alert-data/README.md

 Licensing
 ---------
-This NIDS alert group data set is available under the terms of Creative Common Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/)
+This NIDS alert group data set is available under the terms of Creative Commons Attribution 4.0 International license (https://creativecommons.org/licenses/by/4.0/)

 Author